 - Sewer Replacement – This is your long-term solution and can be performed in a number of ways.
 The traditional route involves digging and excavation of your yard to lay down new piping.
 It can certainly get the job done, but for alleviating the burden of torn up landscaping and sidewalks, many are turning to trenchless sewer solutions.

-- Trenchless Sewer Repair & Replacement – An experienced plumbing company will typically have two cost-effective “no dig” methods of trenchless sewer options available: sewer pipe bursting and sewer pipe lining.
+An experienced plumbing company will typically have two cost-effective “no dig” methods of trenchless sewer options available: sewer pipe bursting and sewer pipe lining.
 Learn more below.

-- Pipe Bursting – Through this method, access points are created to thread a cable through the existing sewer line, pulling a new pipe into place, bursting and replacing the old damaged line.
+With the Pipe Bursting method, access points are created to thread a cable through the existing sewer line, pulling a new pipe into place, bursting and replacing the old damaged line.

-- Pipe Lining – The conventional method involves a tube covered with epoxy is inserted into existing pipes, inflated with hot air and sealed in place to the old cracked pipes, created a new seal that can last for decades.
+With the Pipe Lining method, the conventional method involves a tube covered with epoxy is inserted into existing pipes, inflated with hot air and sealed in place to the old cracked pipes, created a new seal that can last for decades.
 The new method, known as the Bluelight LED System, cures a resin to the older pipes with LED light, boosting productivity and increasing curing speed up to five times.

 Pay Attention to an Untreated Sewer Smell